noha-elgammal/LogiFi-MVP/README.md

 5. **Open the app:**

-   After running the above command, Streamlit will print a local URL (e.g. `http://localhost:8501`) in the terminal.
-Open that link in your browser to view the app.
-All state is stored in your session, so data will be lost when you stop the server.
+   When you run the above command Streamlit will provide a local URL (typically `http://localhost:8501`).
+Open this link in your web browser to interact with the app.
+All state is stored in your session and will reset when the server stops.

 ## How it works